-Capital consideration: \$5,000 for development of educational materials and if required, \$15,000 for home recycling containers
+Operational consideration: \$20,000 for educational materials and recycling containers

 2.4 Support food waste management at home

 Council will first determine the amount of food present in household waste using the audits.
 Any further action Council takes will be informed by the audit results.
 If there is only a small amount of food waste, Council will attempt to remove barriers to composting by arranging how-to workshops and providing pamphlets to transfer station users.